rschristopher/rschristopher.github.io/src/custody/wallets-and-keys.md

 It is your keys that you custody.
- Specifically, you custody your private keys, possibly by storing the seed phrases that can be used to generate your private keys.
+ Specifically, you custody your private keys, usually by storing the seed phrases that can be used to generate your private keys.

 This is the most important aspect of Bitcoin custody.